RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ATLASEfficiencies_8hpp.md

         }

-        inline void smearMuonMomentum(std::vector<HEPUtils::Particle*>& muons) {
+        /// Randomly smear the supplied muons' momenta by parameterised resolutions inline void smearMuonMomentum(std::vector<HEPUtils::Particle*>& muons) {
           // Function that mimics the DELPHES muon momentum resolution
           // We need to smear pT, then recalculate E, then reset 4 vector